 Studying during COVID-19 Restrictions

-This course will give you the English language skills you need to succeed in an education or work environment, and opens up opportunities for further study in an area that interests you.
+This course will give students the English language skills they need to succeed in an education or work environment, and opens up opportunities for further study in an area of interest.

 After graduating, you might like to undertake further study in the 10730NAT Certificate IV in Spoken and Written English for Further Study.